Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Location varies by age:

-Infants: Face, scalp, cheeks, extensor surfaces (outer arms/legs)
+Infants: Face, scalp, cheeks, outer arms/legs

-Children: Flexural areas (inner elbows, behind knees, wrists, ankles)
+Children: Inner elbows, behind knees, wrists, ankles

 Adults: Hands, face, neck, flexural areas; can be widespread in severe cases